Deputy Director for Policy and Programs, Bureau of Land Management

 On July 15th, 2019, William Perry Pendley began his job as the Deputy Director for Policy and Programs at the Bureau of Land Management.
-The exact nature of his duties are unknown.
+The exact nature of this position is unknown.
+Pendley was appointed as BLM’s Acting Director on July 29th, 2019.

 Before joining the Bureau of Land Management, Pendley was an attorney at law at the Pendley Law Firm from December 2018 to July 2019.
 He was previously the president of the Mountain States Legal Foundation from March 1989 to December 2018.
 Prior to that he was a partner at Comiskey and Hunt from March 1985 to March 1989.